 |

-has found a number of slate pencils behind the window seats.
+The general belief in Malham is that it was in High Barn Cottage and this is supported by the fact that Mr Ted Holmes, a former occupant, found a number of slate pencils behind the window seats.
 The bequest was not actually transferred to Thomas Preston until April 28th 1852 by which time it had grown to £1037.
 12s.
 4d. and was invested in Consols.
-We have not been able to ascertain precisely when the school was founded but when the Malham Free Grammar School was inspected in the 1860s the inspector, Mr J G Fitch, in his report, published in 1869, refers to a Girls School recently established in the village under the care of a certificated mistress.
-He also records that in 1864 nine girls had attended the Free Grammar School who had since entered the Girls School.
-It has not proved possible to discover the name of the schoolmistress,
+We have not been able to ascertain precisely when the school was founded but when the Malham Free Grammar School was inspected in the 1860s the inspector, Mr J G Fitch, in his report, published in 1869, refers to a Girls’ School “recently established in the village under the care of a certificated mistress”.
+He also records that in 1864 nine girls had attended the Free Grammar School who had since entered the Girls’ School.
+It has not proved possible to discover the name of the schoolmistress or the number of girls attending but the standard of education must have been better than the two grammar schools because Walter Morrison, in a letter to the Endowed Schools Commission of October 1869, describes it as “a fairly good school” whilst the grammar schools were described as inefficient and unsatisfactory.
+He even went so far as to suggest that the mistress of the Girls’ School might be considered as the interim teacher of the combined schools.
+When the scheme was drawn up for the establishment of the United school it was obviously hoped to include the Girls’ School but certain conditions were imposed by Thomas Preston which the Endowed Schools Commissioners could not accept.

-the number of girls attending, or anything of the standard of education.
-Although the income from the Malham Charity was applied to the new school and Thomas Preston became one of its first Cooptative Governors, the capital sum was not immediately transferred.
+However these problems must have been addressed because shortly after the new school opened the Girls’ School did merge with it and the accounts for the United School for 1874/75 include an item of £146.
+15s.
+11d. received from Mr Preston being the accumulated balances on Malham Girls’ School account.
+Although the income from the Malham Charity was applied to the new school and Thomas Preston became one of its first Co-opted Governors, the capital sum was not immediately transferred.
 Mr Preston died in the early 1880s and Mr James Hammond became the trustee.
 Eventually, in June 1892 the sum of £1037.
 12s.
-4d. became part of the general endowment of the United School.
-This is a transcript of a document (Ref: Y/DSR.44) held in the Borthwick Institute, York.
-The document itself is undated and unsigned but is one of a series of returns made from the parishes in 1815 to the Archdeacon of York.
-Day school Returns - Parish of Kirkby Malham
+4d. became part of the general endowment of the United School. |

 |||||||